vsirotin/digital-treasure-chest/projects/keeper-master-data/README.md

 ## Description ##
 This TypeScript library supports the use and management of master data in web applications.

+## Master Data vs. Business Data

-Master data, contrary to business data, will rarely change.
+**Master data**, contrary to business data, will rarely change.

+**Master Data** includes the fundamental entities and attributes that remain relatively stable over time.

+**Business Data** encompasses the dynamic information related to business activities and transactions.

+## Introduction

 Upon request for a specific part of the master data, the library tries to find it in local storage.
 If not found, it will be requested from a given web resource, saved locally, and then returned to the caller.